 The History of Philco

-The most well-known use of a Philco chassis in a non-Philco product was in the products manufactured by the Radiobar Corporation of America, a West Coast manufacturer of the 1930s.
+The most well-known use of a Philco chassis in a non-Philco product was in the products manufactured by the Radiobar Company of America.

-The earliest Radiobars used RCA-built chassis as well as chassis supplied by Philco, but within a few years, Radiobar was using Philco chassis exclusively in its products.
+The earliest Radiobars used West Coast-built radio chassis (Patterson and/or Gilfillin).
+By mid-1935 (start of the 1936 season), Radiobar was using Philco chassis exclusively in its products.
 The companies were working so closely together by 1938 that Philco did not produce any of its own radio-phonographs for that model year; instead turning the task over to Radiobar for a line of Phonograph with Philco radio-phonographs that included Capehart automatic changers to go along with Philco-supplied radio chassis.

 A Sampling of Radiobar Products